allan-switzer-website/website/_posts/2020-09-20-reclaiming-paradise-painting-in-montreal-in-the-1990-s.md

 - "/uploads/margaret-ching460.png"
 - "/uploads/margaret-ching454.png"
 title: Reclaiming Paradise Painting in Montreal in the 1990’s
-description: 'Acrylic on Linen '
+description: Acrylic on Linen --  Gallery at the Saiyde Bronfman Center for the Arts, Montreal Curated by David Liss

 ---